donchodonev/ASP.NET-MVC-Forum/README.md

 * HTML/CSS/JS
 * Bootstrap
 * jQuery
-* IIS - for online deployment
+* IIS - for deployment to WWW

 # Functionalities implemented so far